 In my most recent work, I explore what modern Africa means to the myriad people who live here.
-I assimilate photographs, fabrics, art and videos from all over the continent and try to explore and immerse myself in my subject’s world through painting and sculpture.
-I hybridise the images within my own subjective world view, warping them to unbalance perceptions of age, race, gender and modernity.
+I assimilate media and materials from all over the continent and try to explore and immerse myself in my subject’s world through painting and sculpture.
+I hybridise the images within my own subjective world view, unbalancing perceptions of age, race, gender and modernity.

 My current work is about the beauty and paradoxes of modern Africa and the drive to transcend the tired stigma of the romanticised, colonial and primitive African.
 We live in a modern world where race, religion, ethnicity and even gender roles are fluid.